ariewjy/ariewjy/README.md

 ## Hi there 👋 I am Arie!

 > I am currently working as geoscientist, with expertise in petrophysics.
 Been working for more than 9 years in the energy industry, and is looking to learn more about data analytics/science and/or machine learning applications for energy industry as a whole.
-I am Indonesian living in Kuala Lumpur, Malaysia (say Hi if you were here!).

 - 🔭 I’m currently working on plotpetrophysics [![Plotpetrophysics](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://plotpetrophysics.streamlit.app/).
 An online geoscience tool to plot your well log data into a triple combo plot, to formation evaluation plot.
 - 🌱 I’m currently learning Python for Data Science/ Machine Learning, and keen to implement it to the energy industry.